Do your clothes have a moldy, mildew or sour smell? Learn this quick trick on how to get the smell out of towels?

 Yes, there is another way to get the smell out of your towels and clothes.
 Baking soda is a natural deodorizer.

-After your vinegar wash, instead of going straight to the regular wash, you can sprinkle 1/2 cup baking soda on your clothes or towels.
+After your vinegar wash, instead of going straight to the regular wash, you can sprinkle 1/2 cup of baking soda on your clothes or towels.
 Run your machine on another wash cycle.

 You can stop here and dry your towels or wash them another time using your normal laundry detergent.
 The underlying moldy smell should be gone.
 It’s time to remove your towels from the washer and move them to the dryer.